dolcikey/PostSelectML/README.md

 Photographs by Dolci Key Photography

 Image Subjects (Models) without whom, this data would have been hard to find elsewhere:
-Kristen Heavy, Samayah Jaramillo, Bethany Chasteen, Joanna Pauline, Skylar Bumgardner
+Kristen Heavy, Samayah Jaramillo, Bethany Chasteen, Joanna Pauline

 Image Storage by AWS S3 Buckets
 Modeling powered by AWS SageMaker